-The studio has picked up Blond Ambition, Elyse Hollander's script that topped the 2016 Black List, the industry ranking that tracks Hollywood's most-liked unproduced screenplays.
+The studio has picked up Blonde Ambition, Elyse Hollander's script that topped the 2016 Black List, the industry ranking that tracks Hollywood's most-liked unproduced screenplays.

 Michael De Luca, who produced Fifty Shades of Grey for Universal, is attached to produce along with Brett Ratner's RatPac Entertainment.
-John Zaozirny of Bellvue Productions will also produce.
+John Zaozirny of Bellevue Productions also will produce.

 The story is set in early 1980s New York as Madonna Louise Ciccone works on her first album, struggling in a business that treats women badly, while also dealing with a burgeoning love life and the first hints of fame.

-Ambition is the debut script for Hollander, who worked as an assistant to Alejandro Gonzalez Inarritu, while he made Birdman, and Fresh Off the Boat co-executive producer Kourtney Kang.
+Blonde Ambition is the debut script for Hollander, who worked as an assistant to Alejandro G. Inarritu while he made Birdman, and Fresh Off the Boat co-executive producer Kourtney Kang.
 She is repped by WME, Bellevue, Ryan Pastorek and Robby Koch of Hansen Jacobson.

-Executive vp of production Erik Baiers and director of development Chloe Yellin will oversee production for Universal.
+Universal executive vp production Erik Baiers and director of development Chloe Yellin will oversee production for the studio.
 Lucy Kitada will help oversee for De Luca Productions.